zieglarnatta/eigcli/README.md

 Also optional, download at least the firefrox driver for each OS: https://github.com/mozilla/geckodriver/releases and chrome driver: https://chromedriver.chromium.org/ for future / accompanying GUI team up verification asides from just pure SSH CLI command line confirmations
+NOTE: please ask me for the resourceLocal.robot file sinc eit contains sensitive username & password information which you will need to customize since there is no generic test user accounts for now.